 Tummy Tuck Candidates

-Patients come to our practice for a tummy tuck (abdominoplasty) from nearby cities such as West Jordan, South Jordan, Murray, and Sandy, UT because they want to improve the appearance of the mid to lower area of the abdomen.
+People come to our practice for tummy tucks from nearby cities such as South and West Jordan, Murray, and Sandy, UT, because they want to improve the appearance of the mid to lower area of the abdomen.
 They consider this area a "trouble spot" and desire a flat, toned midsection that reflects their health and wellness.
 Typically, our tummy tuck patients have:

 - Loose or hanging skin around the midsection